Is There a Secret Formula to Winning the Lottery?

 Can You Hack the Lottery Odds with Math?

 Marge and Jerry Selbee from Michigan “figured out how to hack the odds in a certain type of lottery,” Inc.com reported in March 2008.
-Over a nine-year period, the Selbees’ “estimated total lottery haul was almost $27 million.”
+Over a nine-year period, the Selbees’ “estimated total lottery haul was almost US$27 million.”

 The couple played Winfall in Michigan and later Cash Winfall in Massachusetts, two lottery draw games with something in common.
 When their jackpots reached a certain amount, and there was no winner in a draw, the jackpot prize money rolled down and was distributed to winners in the next highest prize category.
 Knowing in advance when the jackpot would reach that specific amount determined the optimal time to play the lottery and buying a large quantity of tickets in that draw significantly increased the odds of winning prizes.